Doctor Who season 13: Start time, cast, trailer and Jodie Whittaker exit news

 - For the latest news and expert tips on getting the best deals this year, take a look at our Black Friday 2021 and Cyber Monday 2021 guides.

-Who will write Doctor Who series 13?
+Who writes Doctor Who series 13?

 Series showrunner Chris Chibnall has confirmed he’ll be back in charge for Jodie Whittaker’s third series and final series, following earlier rumours that he might leave the sci-fi drama behind.